 How to Make Your Own Hair Gel

 Making a batch of hair gel takes a few minutes with Yates's simple recipe, though you will need to let it chill for a few hours before you use it.
-Make enough to last a couple of weeks, so you don't have to make it too often.
+Be sure to have enough to last a couple of weeks, so you don't have to make it too often.

 What You'll Need: